ebozcal/Flask_ML_Azure/README.md

 1. Create an Azure Account and install the Azure command line interface.
 2. Crate a GitHub repository called Flask_ML_app and clone this repository to the Azure CLI.
-3. In order to make connection between your Github account and Azure CLI, create ssh keys in Azure Cloud Shell and upload it to my GitHub account in the setting menu.
+3. In order to make connection between your Github account and Azure CLI, create ssh keys in Azure Cloud Shell and upload it to my GitHub account in the setting menu : "ssh-keygen -t rsa"
-4. For continuous integration, after installing the required software’s and testing it by using Makefile, set up GitHub action as a build server—a centralized machine that is dedicated to continuously building the project every time when there is a change in the code.
+5. For continuous integration, after installing the required software’s and testing it by using Makefile, set up GitHub action as a build server—a centralized machine that is dedicated to continuously building the project every time when there is a change in the code.
-5. For continuous Delivery, first, set up Azure DevOps Pipeline Agent (a virtual machine) to perform the pipeline jobs, such as building the code residing in Github and deploying it to the Azure services.
+6. For continuous Delivery, first, set up Azure DevOps Pipeline Agent (a virtual machine) to perform the pipeline jobs, such as building the code residing in Github and deploying it to the Azure services.
 To do this;
   - Create a Personal Access Token (PAT),
   - An Agent pool and a Linux VM and,
   - Configure the Linux VM as an Azure DevOps Build Agent and install Application-specific dependencies.
-6. Set up a Service connection via Azure Resource Manager and Service principal to connect my DevOps account with my Azure account.
+7. Set up a Service connection via Azure Resource Manager and Service principal to connect my DevOps account with my Azure account.
-7. Create a Web App Manually and initially deploy the app in Cloud Shell. https://<Your_unique_app_name>.azurewebsites.net/.
+8. Create a Web App Manually and initially deploy the app in Cloud Shell. https://<Your_unique_app_name>.azurewebsites.net/.
-8. As a final step deploy the application using Azure Pipelines into Azure App Services.
+9. As a final step deploy the application using Azure Pipelines into Azure App Services.
 For this, create a Pipeline and Edit the YAML file to build and deploy the app service successfully and test an application inside of Azure Pipelines

 * Project running on Azure App Service